Table of Contents Show

 Many of these things can be done within a short trip.
 However, if you are here for a long vacation and in the mood to explore more, there are a few other things you can check out.

-If you visit during the winter, one of the best things to do in Oregon would be cross-country skiing or other such winter sports near Baker City.
+If you visit during the winter, you can go for cross-country skiing or other such winter sports near Baker City.
 For the rest of the months, you can take a trip to downtown Portland and enjoy delicious lunch cruises and walking tours.

-If you are more of a soaking up in nature and the byways person, one of the best things to do in Oregon is to drive down the historic Columbia River Highway, which covers 75 miles of beautiful forests, streams, and waterfalls.
-And also explore the Mt.
+If you are more of a soaking up in nature and the byways person, you can drive down the historic Columbia River Highway, which covers 75 miles of beautiful forests, streams, and waterfalls.
+And also explore Mt.
 Hood National Forest.

 Speaking of waterfalls, you might also check out Multnomah Falls, one of the natural landmarks and Oregon’s tallest waterfall.

 And if you have more time for fun activities, definitely visit the Columbia River Gorge National Scenic Area.
 It offers great recreational activities like kiteboarding in Hood River, windsurfing, and waterfall hikes.